 Joanne Stober’s recent endeavors include leading the Canadian Memory of the World Program at the Canadian Commission for UNESCO, where she worked on international partnerships and the preservation of cultural heritage.
 Currently, she serves as the Curator of Visual Culture and Industrial Design at the Canadian Museum of History, focusing on her expertise in photography and cinema history while engaging in various research projects.
 She is not only a champion of institutional collections but also a passionate advocate for creators, organizations, and creative leadership.
 She is a strong advocate for institutional collections and is dedicated to empowering creators, organizations, and creative leadership.
 Her academic background includes a Doctorate in Communication Studies and a MA Media Studies from Concordia University in Montreal, and her undergraduate degree is from the University of Lethbridge.
 She also serves as an Adjunct Professor in the School of Arts and Culture at Carleton University and has taught in the Faculty of Visual Arts at the University of Ottawa.
 Furthermore, she contributes as a volunteer Director on the Board at the Southern Alberta Art Gallery and World Press Freedom Canada.

-Susan’s mother Barbara MacKenzie a scholar herself in Political Science and a woman of great purpose worked with the United Nations and instilled in Susan a love and appreciation of Art and brought her all over the world to study and learn about it.
-Art has been an integral part of understanding our world for Susan since a young age.
+Ms. MacKenzie's mother Barbara MacKenzie a scholar herself in Political Science and a woman of great purpose worked with the United Nations and instilled in Ms. MacKenzie a love and appreciation of Art and brought her all over the world to study and learn about it.
+Art has been an integral part of understanding our world for Ms. MacKenzie since a young age.

-During her law studies Susan has also completed extensive projects on the Restoration of Indigenous Art from museums in Canada to 1st Nations people and communities as well as research on the careful treatment of 1st Nations burial sites within our communities.
-Susan brings an open heart with an enthusiastic and careful fair minded approach, to the work of the CCPERB as a new member.
+During her law studies Ms. MacKenzie has also completed extensive projects on the Restoration of Indigenous Art from museums in Canada to 1st Nations people and communities as well as research on the careful treatment of 1st Nations burial sites within our communities.
+Ms. MacKenzie brings an open heart with an enthusiastic and careful fair minded approach, to the work of the CCPERB as a new member.

 Director/Curator, Acadia University Art Gallery.